wowool/wowool-sdk-examples/README.md

-# Wowool Examples
+# Wowool SDK Examples

-This repo contains examples on how to use the Wowool SDK.
+This repository contains examples for the Wowool SDK.

 Note: You need to request an evaluation license at philippe@wowool.com.
 We will happily provide one.

-## Install
+## Installation

+First, install the dependencies:

     python3 -m venv .env && . .env/bin/activate
     pip install -r requirements.txt

-Then set the environment variables:
+Next, set the environment variables:

     export WOWOOL_SDK_KEY=[wowool_key]
     export WOWOOL_SDK_PRIVATE_KEY="[wowool_private_key]"

-## Running
+## Running the examples

 Now you can start running the samples.
 For example: